willie68/ReCoS-Remote-Command-Service/service/README.md

 The following parameters are used:

-type: SINLGE is a single shot action.
+type: **SINGLE** is a single shot action.
 The action is always starting the command list.
+**DISPLAY** is a display only cell.
+It will only show Text, Icons but you can't interact with it.
-TOGGLE is an action with two states, just like a on/off switch.
+**TOGGLE** is an action with two states, just like a on/off switch.
 For each transition you can define an own command list.
-MULTISTAGE is the third option.
+**MULTISTAGE** is the third option.
 Here you can define 3 or more stages, and you every stage you can define the status and a command list, which is fired on activating this stage.
 As you can see, TOGGLE is a Multiswitch with 2 Stages.
 name: s the name of the action
 title: the title of the action used by the UI
 description: user defined description of this action